Kingdom Chromista, Phylum Ciliophora

 Euplotes have prominent membranelles that run around the front end of the cell, with cirri in ventral clusters.
 Many live in freshwater or soil, while most other such ciliates are marine.

-Greek strobilos, whirling, -idion, dimn.
+Greek strobilos, spinning top, -idion, dimn.

 Strobilidium have membranelles in a complete circle around the front end.
 The cells are conical, and often trail a mucous thread that holds them in place while they spin.